Mohammad Omri

 Mohammad Omri (محمد عمری; born 11 March 2000) is an Iranian professional footballer who plays as a winger for Persian Gulf Pro League club Persepolis.

 Early life

 Mohammad Omri was born on 11 March 2000 in Urmia, West Azerbaijan Province, Iran.
-A Kurdish-speaking, he hails from a region predominantly inhabited by Turkic-speaking communities.
+He's a Kurdish.
 Omri grew up in a football-loving family and began playing the sport at a young age in local teams in Urmia.
 His early exposure to football in his hometown laid the foundation for his professional career.
 As of the latest reports, Omri is unmarried and keeps his personal life private, focusing primarily on his football career.
 In interviews, he has expressed admiration for his family’s support and his ambition to represent Iran on the international stage while pursuing opportunities in European leagues.